VirginiaYonit/VirginiaYonit/README.md

 ## Ciao, I'm Virginia

 Welcome to my GitHub.
-After 20+ years in airport operations, I’ve decided to turn a long-time fascination for structure, people, and communication into a new direction: data analytics, business intelligence, and generative AI.
+After 20+ years in airport operations, I have transformed a long-standing fascination for structure, people, and communication into a new focus: data analytics, business intelligence, and generative AI.

 ---

 ### Who I am

-I combine operational experience from highly regulated environments with newly acquired technical skills.
+I bring operational expertise from highly regulated environments, combined with newly acquired technical skills.
-I work with Python, SQL, R, and BI tools to make data more readable, useful, and human.
+I work with Python, SQL, R, and BI tools to make data more readable, useful, and human-centered.
-I believe clarity is power and that good questions matter more than flashy dashboards.
+I believe clarity is power and that the right questions matter more than flashy dashboards.

-Currently focused on real-world projects that mix analysis, culture, and storytelling.
+I'm currently working on real-world projects that blend analysis, culture, and storytelling.

 ---